 Kumarl Rest Area

-This free 24-hour rest area at Kumarl is open to anyone, including tents.
+This free 24-hour rest area at Kumarl is open to everyone, including those with tents.

 There are plenty of bins, shady spots, picnic tables and private areas to park away from everyone else.
-Unfortunately, there are no toilets, but there are glorious sunsets.
+Unfortunately, there are no toilets, but the sunsets are glorious.

 Where It Is